jmmastey/slack_message/docs/03_message_dsl.md

 Slack allows three styles for buttons: `default`, `primary`, and `danger`.
 These correspond to gray, green and red buttons respectively.
 If not specified, SlackMessage will use the `primary` style for buttons.
-I get that this could be confusing when there is a default style, but in my experience, a colorful button is way more common.
+I get that this could be confusing when there is a style specifically named default, but in my experience, a colorful button is way more common.

 You can override button style by specifying the style with your link button.